sabre-io/sabre.io/source/vobject/itip.md

 For each of those scenarios, we need to figure out:

 1. Is the user an attendee or organizer for that event?
-2. If the user is an attende, did the attendee update their attendence status?
+2. If the user is an attendee, did the attendee update their participation status?
 3. If the user is an organizer, do the attendees need to know about any updates?
 4. And so on..

 There's quite a few possible scenarios, including organizers adding or